PennyTrain/snapit/README.md

 **As a user, I want to be able to edit my snap**
 - **Acceptance Criteria:**
-  - Users can edit captions or tags on their snaps.
+  - Users can edit on their snaps.

 **As a user, I want to be able to delete my snap**
 - **Acceptance Criteria:**